aag-02/TimeSeriesProject/README.md

 # Overview
 This project focuses on forecasting a non-stationary time series dataset.
 I used Python's Statsmodels and Pandas to handle statistical tests, data transformation, and model selection.
+This was a solo project for STA 137, Time Series Analysis.

 # Goals
 1) Identify non-constant variance and check for stationarity.